t3ta/contextswitcher/README.md

 - Launches and manages multiple MCP servers defined in `.roo/mcp.json`
 - Routes `tools/list` requests to all registered servers and merges the results
-- Supports context switching via the `context/switch` tool
+- Supports context switching via the `context_switch` tool
 - Adds configurable suffixes to tool names (default: `_cs`)
 - Communicates with MCP servers over `stdio` for lightweight integration
 - Designed for human-controlled context switching (explicit is better than implicit!)